cpfirstgit/hello-world/README.md

 # hello-world
-this is first git journal
+this is first git journey